top of page

 'It is a green whip snake which is common in France.
 We encountered two dead ones during our cycling vacation (run over by cars'.

-We hoped there wouldn't be any snakes on the campsite tonight.
+We hoped there wouldn't be any snakes on the campsite that night.

-In the evening we arrived at the campsite.
-This was a good one as there was a terrace, with music.
+We arrived at the campsite in the evening.
+This one had an outside bar and music.
 Registering took quite some time.
-After setting everything up we took a shower and had a drink.
+After pitching our tents, we took a shower and had a drink.

 Distance cycled : 96 km